nnjh12/TimeCracker/README.md

 # TimeCracker
-App helping users easily record, label, and track their time
+App helping users easily record, label, track, and summarize their time

 ## Who will use our app?
 Our app is perfect for anyone who needs to keep track of their daily tasks and routines.